FourDizzle/charlies-chrome-plugin/readme.txt

 ########################
-  TO CUSTOMIZE
-########################

-1. Open settings.js
-2. Replace "something funny" with whatever you want the search to be replaced with
-3. Set MODIFY_FN to either 'showResultsFor' for google show on top of modified results:
-            Showing results for <replaced the search term>
-            Search instead for <original search>
-   or set MODIFY_FN to 'didYouMean' for google to show on top of modified results:
-            Did you mean: <original search>

-NB: If you make changes to the settings.js or any other code after installation you have to navigate
-    to chrome://extensions/ click the reload arrow on the "Google Search Enhancer"

-########################
   TO INSTALL
 ########################
  1. In the chrome browser navigate to chrome://extensions/
  2. In the top righthand corner you should see a "Developer Mode" switch turn this on (the switch is blue when in the on position).
  3. Click the "Load unpacked" button in the top left
  4. Find and select the "search-replace-prank" folder you unzipped.
  5. You will see the "Google Search Enhancer" added to the extensions.
-It should now be working.
+ 6. Click the "Details" button on the "Google Search Enhancer".
+You will be brought to a new page.
+ 7. Scroll down until you find "Extension options" and click it.
+ 8. Fill in the "Replace Search With" box with whatever you want the users google searches to be replaced with.
+The default is: "You've been pranked!"
+ 9. Select the display method that will show a message as if the user had mistyped:
+       "Show results for..." displays:    Showing results for <replaced the search term>
+                                          Search instead for <original search>

+       "Did you mean..." is default and displays:     Did you mean: <original search>

+10. Click "Save"
+11. Click "OK" to confirm, and you're finished

 ########################
   USAGE